Pete Lembo

-Peter Lembo (born April 16, 1970) is an American football coach and former player.
-He is currently the associate head coach and special teams coordinator at the University of South Carolina.
-In 2022, Lembo oversaw the highest rated special teams unit in college football with the Gamecocks.
-Prior to that, he was the assistant head coach and special teams coordinator at the University of Memphis, a position he assumed in January 2019.
-Prior to Memphis, he was the associate head coach and special teams coordinator at Rice University.
-Before joining the coaching staff at Rice University, he was the head coach at Lehigh University from 2001 to 2005, at Elon University from 2006 to 2010, and at Ball State University from 2011 to 2015.
-He was also the assistant head coach and special teams coordinator at the University of Maryland for two seasons.
-Lembo enjoyed success in each of his three stops as a head coach and accumulated a 112–65 career record over a 15-year period.
+Peter A. Lembo (born April 16, 1970) is an American college football coach and former player.
+He is currently the head coach at the University at Buffalo, where he led the Bulls to a record number of victories in his first season as head coach.
+Previously, he was the special teams coordinator at the University of South Carolina, where, in 2022, he oversaw the highest rated special teams unit in college football.
+Lembo has enjoyed success in each of his four stops as a head coach, leading each program to at least nine wins and post season appearances.
+He has accumulated a 121–69 career record over a 16-year period.
 His 79–36 record in ten seasons at the FCS level makes him one of the winningest coaches in the history of that classification.

 Education and playing career

-Lembo attended Monsignor Farrell High School in Staten Island, where he was a starter on the varsity football squad.
+Lembo attended Monsignor Farrell High School on Staten Island, where he was a starter on the varsity football squad.
 He graduated in 1988.
 He attended Georgetown University, graduating with a Bachelor of Science in Business Administration in 1992.
 While at Georgetown, Lembo was a four-year starter at center and served as team captain of the Hoyas in 1991.
 He earned his graduate degree at the University at Albany, SUNY, graduating with a Master of Arts in Public Administration in 1994.